silinternational/saml-assertion-decryptor/README.md

 It uses the SAML2 php library along with its dependencies.

 * `> docker compose up -d`
-* copy private key named "saml.pem" into ./application/
+* copy the SP's private key to ./application/saml.pem
 * Browse to your local host
 * Copy and paste saml assertion into the textarea and click on Submit